keldefrawy/keldefrawy.github.io/pubs.md

 3- Karim Eldefrawy, Claudio Soriente, “PEUC-WiN: Privacy Enhancement by User Cooperation in Wireless Networks”, in proceedings of Second Workshop on Secure Network Protocols (NPSEC), 2006. [[PDF]](https://)

-2- Karim Eldefrawy, Magda El Zarki , Mohamed Khairy, “Proposal for a cross-layer coordination frame- work for next generation wireless systems”, in proceedings of the International Conference on Communications and Mobile Computing (IWCMC), 2006. [[PDF]](https://)
+2- Karim Eldefrawy, Magda El Zarki , Mohamed Khairy, “Proposal for a cross-layer coordination framework for next generation wireless systems”, in proceedings of the International Conference on Communications and Mobile Computing (IWCMC), 2006. [[PDF]](https://)

 1- Karim Eldefrawy, Mohamed Khairy, Amin Nassar, “Sub-Carrier Allocation using Channel Prediction for OFDMA systems based on IEEE 802.16 Standard”, in proceedings International Conference on Computer Engineering and Systems (ICCES), 2006. [[PDF]](https://)